jolicode/castor/doc/going-further/helpers/http-request.md

 ## The `http_download()` function

 The `http_download()` function simplifies the process of downloading files through HTTP(S) protocol.
 It writes the response content directly to a specified file path.

-The `stream` parameter controls whether the download is chunked (`true`), which is useful for large files as it uses less memory, or in one go (`false`).
+The `stream` parameter controls whether the download is chunked (`true`, default value), which is useful for large files as it uses less memory, or in one go (`false`).

 ```php
 use Castor\Attribute\AsTask;